 The Ministry’s websites include our comprehensive encyclopedia Te Ara and NZHistory.
-The Ministry works with national cultural agencies such as NZ On Air, Creative New Zealand, the New Zealand Film Commission, and Te Papa Tongarewa.
+The Ministry works with national cultural agencies such as NZ On Air, Creative New Zealand, the New Zealand Film Commission and Te Papa Tongarewa.
 We administer their funding, monitor their activities and support appointees to their boards.
 The Ministry administers key cultural and heritage legislation, including the Flags, Emblems and Names Protection Act 1981 (to protect objects and symbols of national identity) and the Protected Objects Act 1975 (to protect taonga tūturu).

 Critical to our future strategy is our relationship with Treaty partners